 Set the URL of the HTTP proxy server.
 Requires that the NetworkServices HTTP Proxy Mode is set to Manual.

-The URL of the HTTP proxy server.
+Value space: String (0..255) The URL of the HTTP proxy server.

 NetworkServices HTTP Proxy PACUrl

 Set the URL of the PAC (Proxy Auto Configuration) script.
 Requires that the NetworkServices HTTP Proxy Mode is set to PACUrl.